Skip to main content

 Check that both WEBHOOK_PORT and WEBHOOK_SECRET are set in your .env file.
 If only WEBHOOK_PORT is set, the server logs an error and stays disabled.

-Specs are loaded from disk on every request (no caching).
-Verify the file exists in ~/.ollim-bot/webhooks/ and that the id field in the YAML frontmatter matches the slug in your URL.
+Specs are re-read each time a request arrives, so changes take effect immediately without restarting.
+Verify the file exists in ~/.ollim-bot/webhooks/ and that the id field in the frontmatter matches the path in your URL.

 Next steps